-After completing all the processes, your game should work properly.
-If you are still getting the error then try the next solution.
+After completing all the processes, your game should work correctly.
+If you are still getting the error, then try the next solution.

 Fix 5: Run SFC/DISM Commands

-Corrupted or Damaged Windows system files can also cause issues and result in showing error Fortunately, Windows have an inbuilt utility to fix the corrupted system files:
+Corrupted or Damaged Windows system files can cause issues and result in errors.
+Fortunately, Windows have an inbuilt utility to repair corrupted Windows files:

 Both the SFC and DISM can repair the corrupted files on the system.
 To run the SFC command, follow these steps:

 - Press the Windows + X keys and select Command Prompt (Admin) from the Quick Access menu.

 - In the Command Prompt, type this command and press the Enter key: